june2/study/Elastic_Beanstalk.md

 - S3 is used to store different application versions.

 ![image](https://user-images.githubusercontent.com/5827617/59894809-f6ac6880-941c-11e9-9f1a-9631b0b71a73.png)
+                                 - Elastic Beanstalkdiagram -

 ![image](https://user-images.githubusercontent.com/5827617/59894851-193e8180-941d-11e9-8ef1-5f1e06cdfb81.png)

-- the internals of an Elastic Beanstalk application -
+                                 - The internals of an Elastic Beanstalk application -

 - Elastic Beanstalk starts EC2 instances within an Auto Scaling Group and a configurable amount of availability zones.
 These instances are used to run your application.
 It places the instances inside VPC and configures a security group to protect your instances, by default only accepting connections on port 80.